zenphantom/ml-git/docs/api/README.md

             list of class Entity.
         """
     def get_entity_versions(self, entity_name, metadata_repo_name):
-        """Get a list of versions found for an especific entity.
+        """Get a list of spec versions found for an especific entity.

         Args:
             entity_name (str): The name of the entity you want to get the versions. metadata_repo_name (str): The repository name where the metadata is located in GitHub.

         Returns:
-            list of class Version.
+            list of class SpecVersion.
         """
 ```
 </details>